CitroenGames/sighmake/usage.md

 - Building a file system filter or minifilter
 - Building a bus, USB, SCSI, or network driver
 - Targeting the Native subsystem

+**Use `sys_lib` when:**
+- Building a static library for kernel-mode code
+- Creating reusable code that will be linked into drivers
+- Need automatic kernel-mode compiler flags (no exceptions, no RTTI)

 ---